William Accambray

 William Gérald Accambray (born 8 April 1988) is a French handball player who plays for Saran Loiret Handball and for the French national team.

 With the French national team, he is a three time world champion, in 2011, 2015 and 2017.

 He is the son of hammer thrower Jacques Accambray and Isabelle Accambray.

 Career

 Accambray started playing handball at the age of 6 at ASPTT Grasse.
 At 14 he joined Handball Mougins Mouans-Sartoux.
 A year later he joined Mandelieu HB.
 His professional career started at HB Mougins Mouans-Sartoux Mandelieu in the French second tier.

 In 2008 he joined top flight team Montpellier HB.
-In the 2010-11 season he was named the best player in the Division 1.
-In the 2011-12 season he extended his contract with Montpellier until 2016.
+In the 2010–11 season he was named the best player in the Division 1.
+In the 2011–12 season he extended his contract with Montpellier until 2016.

 In 2014 he joined league rivals Paris Saint-Germain together with Thierry Omeyer.

 In 2017 he joined Hungarian KC Veszprém.

-From October 2018 until the end of the 2018-19 season he was loaned to Slovenian RK Celje.
-Afterwards he joined Belarussian team HC Meshkov Brest.
+From October 2018 until the end of the 2018–19 season he was loaned to Slovenian RK Celje.
+Afterwards he joined Belarusian team HC Meshkov Brest.
 After a year in Belarus he returned to France to join Pays d'Aix UC.

 In 2023 he joined Saran Loiret Handball.